Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 #### Pages

-* Xperience by Kentico currently does not support multilingual sites.
-The content of pages is migrated from the culture specified in the `migrate --culture` parameter.
+* ~~Xperience by Kentico currently does not support multilingual sites.
+The content of pages is migrated from the culture specified in the `migrate --culture` parameter.~~ 🔥no longer true🔥
-* Only pages that are **published** on the source instance are migrated.
-After the migration, all pages are in the published workflow step.
+* ~~Only pages that are **published** on the source instance are migrated.
+After the migration, all pages are in the published workflow step.~~ 🔥no longer true, migrated are: archived, published, last checkout version and never published document 🔥
 * Migration includes the URL paths and Former URLs of pages, but not Alternative URLs, which are currently not supported in Xperience by Kentico.
 * Linked pages are currently not supported in Xperience by Kentico.
 The migration creates standard page copies for any linked pages on the source instance.
 * Page permissions (ACLs) are currently not supported in Xperience by Kentico, so are not migrated.